ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 ----------------------

-Global Class Selection techniques first compute the entire collection registered and aligned class averages, then compute some quality measure on all classes.
+Global Class Selection techniques first compute the entire collection of registered and aligned class averages, then compute some quality measure on all classes.

 Many classic experiments computed variance of each class averaged image, sorting to express highest variance.
-Sometimes this is referred to as Contrast.
-Often times the classes are selected to avoid classes with views we've already seen.
+Sometimes this is referred to as contrast.
+Often times the classes were selected to avoid classes with views already seen.
 This can be accomplished now by using the ``VarianceImageQualityFunction`` in a ``GlobalWithRepulsionClassSelector``.

 An SNR based approach is also provided, and a bandpass method should